Stalker :: 1979

 Genres: Adventure, Drama, Fantasy, Mystery, Sci-Fi

 This movie features hauntingly beautiful imagery and takes the viewer on a sleepwalk into the heart of darkness.
 The story itself is quite simple: a guide, or Stalker, takes two people – a Writer and a Professor – into a forbidden area called ‘the Zone’, at the heart of which lies ‘the Room’, where one’s deepest wish will come true.

 The idiosyncratic visual language, slow and subtle camera movements, and encrypted symbolism create a mood that oscillates between dream, melancholia, and inner calmness.
 As Tarkovsky himself said, it creates a state where ‘space is frozen in a dynamic equilibrium.’
-This movie is a journey into an inner world and a massage for the brain.
+This movie is a journey into an inner world, a labyrinth of our deepest fears and desires.

 The Battle of Algiers (La battaglia di Algeri) :: 1966